Louis Chedid: Biography

 Louis Chedid on stage at Nogent sur Marne 29th of November 2024.

 Louis Chedid is the son of the writer Andrée Chedid and the father of Matthieu Chedid (better known as -M-).

-As a child he made his first footsteps into the singing world as a member of the "Manécanterie des Petits Chanteurs à la Croix de Bois", a famous French catholic boys choir.
+As a child he made his first footsteps into the singing world as a member of the Manécanterie des Petits Chanteurs à la Croix de Bois, a famous French Catholic boys choir.

 Chedid was a fan of the jazz guitarist Django Reinhardt and decided that he would set forth into a career in the world of music as soon as he left school.
-After his first album "Balbutiements" (Mumblings – 1973) attracted little attention, his talent was first recognised after the release of titles like "La Belle" and "T'as beau pas être beau" released in 1977.
+After his first album Balbutiements (Mumblings – 1973) attracted little attention, his talent was first recognised after the release of titles like La Belle and T'as beau pas être beau released in 1977.

-In 1981, "Ainsi soit-il" (Amen) rose to the top of the charts, followed four years later by "Anne ma sœur Anne" (My sister Anne) which criticised the increasing popularity of the extreme-right in France.
-His first, autobiographical novel – 40 Berges Blues – was published in 1992.
+In 1981, Ainsi soit-il (Amen) rose to the top of the charts, followed four years later by Anne ma sœur Anne (My sister Anne) which criticised the increasing popularity of the far right in France.
+His first, autobiographical novel, 40 Berges Blues, was published in 1992.

-Chedid is also the composer of Pierre-Dominique Burgaud's "Le Soldat Rose" (The Pink Soldier, 2006), a fairytale musical whose songs have been interpreted by singers including -M-, Vanessa Paradis, Jeanne Cherhal, Francis Cabrel, Alain Souchon and Bénabar.
+Chedid is also the composer of Pierre-Dominique Burgaud's Le Soldat Rose (The Pink Soldier, 2006), a fairytale musical whose songs have been interpreted by singers including -M-, Vanessa Paradis, Jeanne Cherhal, Francis Cabrel, Alain Souchon and Bénabar.

 Louis Chedid on stage at Nogent sur Marne 29th of November 2024.